muabdali/basketfantasytool/README.md

 # fantasytest

-not for public use, really just for portfolio :D
+not for public use, really just for portfolio :D and GitHub practice